 Meal for parents and caregivers are available from the cafe.
 Most wards have a parent room providing tea and coffee.
 Hot drinks must not be consumed in the clinical areas.

-If your child will be able to go home on the same day, they are usually discharged 1-2 hours after their procedure, depending on how well they recover.
+If your child is able to go home on the same day, they are usually discharged 1-2 hours after their procedure, depending on how well they recover.
 Medical and nursing staff will explain your child's specific discharge care.

-If it will take you more than one hour to get home we suggest you make special arrangements to stay in Adelaide overnight.
-A hospital bed cannot be guaranteed.
-Transport home should be by private vehicle or taxi - public transport is not recommended.
+If you live more than 100km away from the WCH, it is a requirement that you make special arrangements to stay in Adelaide overnight.
+Transport home should be by private vehicle or taxi – public transport is not recommended.
 When you travel home by car, a second adult should be with you to allow you to care for your child on the way home.